juliend88/Docker/bundle-toolbox/README-EN.md

 ### Mirror ClamAV - Antivirus
 This application is a Ngnix server.
 A **CRON** script will run every day to fetch the latest **virus** definition distributed by ClamAV and then the recovered packet will be exposed to your instances via Ngnix.
-Allowing you to have customers **ClamAV** update without access internet in your instances.
+Allowing you to have customers **ClamAV** up to date without access internet.

 To go further, here are some helpful links :
 * https://www.clamav.net/documents/private-local-mirrors